Priyaramamoorthy96/Training2/Docker.md

 ### System Requirements:

 Windows 10 64bit: Pro, Enterprise or Education (1607 Anniversary Update, Build 14393 or later).
 Virtualization is enabled in BIOS.
 Typically, virtualization is enabled by default.
 This is different from having Hyper-V enabled.
-For more detail see Virtualization must be enabled in Troubleshooting.
 CPU SLAT-capable feature.
 At least 4GB of RAM.